Jakkarin-Promsee/hessian-optimizer-comparison/README.md

 \end{align*}
 $$

-- If Q(x) > 0, the function is convex and the critical point is a local minimum.
+- If Q(x) > 0 (Positive Definite), the function is convex and the critical point is a local minimum.
-- If Q(x) < 0, the function is concave and the critical point is a local maximum.
+- If Q(x) < 0 (Negative Definite), the function is concave and the critical point is a local maximum.
-- If Q(x) takes on both signs, the critical point is a saddle point.
+- If Q(x) takes on both signs (Indefinite), the critical point is a saddle point.

-### 3.2.3 Eigen-decomposit
+### 2.4 Eigen-decomposit

 From the Spectral Theorem, if $H \in \mathbb{R}^{n \times n}$ and $H$ is symmetric ($H = H^T$), then: